LeoJung20001/LeoJung20001/README.md

 ## Hi, call me Leonardo Jung!

-Mobile Developer focused on React Native.
-Extensive mobile development experience also in Flutter,Kotlin, Python and AndroidStudio(Java).
+Mobile Developer.
+With experience in React Native, Python and AndroidStudio(Java and Kotlin).
 With knowledge in cyber security and participation in several IT related projects.
-Ex-member of the armed forces, where I worked in the IT administrative area and as intelligence assistant.
-Currently I work at Elastri Engenharia, as an IT assistant.
+Ex-member of the armed forces, where I worked in the IT administrative area and as an intelligence assistant.
+Currently working at Elastri Engenharia, as an IT assistant.